Buying and Selling Pre-Owned Alternative Fuel and Advanced Vehicles

 Clean Cities coordinators are often familiar with auctions and other resources in their area and can help fleets find vehicles to meet their needs.

-The lower cost associated with pre-owned AFVs can make owning and operating them more attractive.
+The lower cost associated with pre-owned AFVs can make it more feasible to own and operate these types of vehicles.
 The Vehicle Cost Calculator uses basic driver behavior and vehicle information to calculate total cost of ownership for most light-duty vehicle models.

 Some pre-owned AFVs, especially fleet vehicles, may have high mileage.
 Vehicle age and mileage are important factors to consider when assessing remaining vehicle life.
 Maintenance costs are also important to consider for older, high-mileage vehicles.
 For instance, the fuel cylinders in compressed natural gas (CNG) vehicles expire typically 15 to 20 years after the manufacture date and must be visually checked by a qualified inspector every 36,000 miles or three years.
 Before purchasing a pre-owned CNG vehicle, check the date on the cylinder label and find out when the cylinder was inspected last and when it expires.
 All pre-owned vehicles should undergo a general safety and maintenance assessment prior to purchase.